 Look for Missing Body Parts

-Some lizards can quickly regenerate their body parts, however, bearded dragons cannot.
+Some lizards can regenerate their body parts, however, bearded dragons cannot.
 If your bearded dragon is missing his tail or a limb he/she will stay that way forever.
 Keep in mind, it's not too unusual for a bearded dragon to be missing the very tip of their tail or a toe on their leg.

-Look for at Their Heads
+Look at Their Heads

 Look for any puss or fluid around the bearded dragons mouth that could indicate a sick bearded dragon.
 You should also make sure that the bearded dragons eyes do not seem droopy and that their mouth and jaw are not swollen.

-Alertness
+Check Alertness

 Healthy bearded dragons are very alert.
 They do catch fast bugs for food after all.
 A perked up and active bearded dragon can be a clear sign of good health.
 However, keep in mind that not all healthy bearded dragons are active 24 hours a day.
 Many times very healthy bearded dragons will be tired and resting.